Across Shiawassee County, individuals and groups are stepping up to #raiseUPshiawassee.

 Contact: Lisa Jelenek, 517-256-1399, email@example.com

 At Voices for Children Advocacy Center, we focus on providing healing to victims of child abuse and prevention education in our community.
-In 2019, we helped over 1,200 children experiencing child abuse and neglect in Genesee and Shiawassee Counties.
+In 2020 alone, we helped over 2,000 children experiencing child abuse and neglect in Genesee and Shiawassee Counties.
 Every child receives trauma-focused counseling, a sound investigation, medical services, court accompaniment, hope and healing.
 In addition, we continue to lead efforts to assist children who have been victims of human trafficking.
 Our services are provided at no cost and it is vital for us to raise funds to keep our children and community safe.
 Help provide hope & healing through free therapy services and resources to the most vulnerable children in Shiawassee County.

 Contact: Ellen Lynch, 989-723-5877 Ext.
 220, email@example.com